 If you have enjoyed this recipe for a Lemon Drizzle Whipped Cream Filled Giant Doughnut then you may also like these:

 I hope these delicious recipes have shown how versatile the silicone doughnut moulds can be?

-The gluten free recipe for the Strawberry Doughnut, should also work well for both the Raspberry and Lemon Drizzle.
+The gluten free recipe for the Strawberry Doughnut, also works well for both the Raspberry and Lemon Drizzle doughnuts.
 Please ensure that any decorations, baking powder are certified gluten free.
 I am sure that anyone on a restricted diet, would be thrilled with a giant doughnut as a birthday cake!

 So, whatever you are making, baking and creating in your kitchens, have fun preparing and sharing your feast.

 No part of this post may be reproduced or duplicated without the written permission of the owner.
 Pleased see my Disclosure Policy.